gemforce-team/gemsmith/README.md

 ## Features
 * A combine can be performed on a gem anywhere: in your inventory, in towers, lanterns, traps, amplifiers and in the enrage slot.

 * The recipes are loaded from a `recipes` folder in your Gemsmith folder, you can have as many as you need and switch between them with hotkeys.
-These recipes are defined in a certain format, devised for [gemforce](https://github.com/gemforce-team/gemforce.
+These recipes are defined in a certain format, devised for [gemforce](https://github.com/gemforce-team/gemforce).
 An example recipe is generated on startup.
 Keep in mind that at the moment only "combine" recipes are supported - explanation below.

 * Gemsmith also includes a configuration file that allows you to rebind hotkeys.
 This includes both Gemsmith's own functions and base game's hotkeys.

 * Press Alt + "Perform combine" hotkey to **reload your config and recipes**.

 * Gemsmith keeps a log of the last session in your Gemsmith folder.
 If you see a floating message saying that an error has occured, there might be more information in there.

+* **Gemsmith automatically checks if an update is available by comparing the latest release tag with its own version.** You can opt-out by changing the appropriate setting in the configuration.

 ## Installing the mod